-Bad Blood: Secrets and Lies in a Silicon Valley Startup from 2018 by the French-American journalist John Carreyrou is the full inside story of the breathtaking rise and shocking collapse of the multibillion-dollar biotech startup by the prize-winning journalist, John Carreryrou, who first broke the story and pursued it to the end, despite pressure from its charismatic CEO and threats by her lawyers.
+Bad Blood: Secrets and Lies in a Silicon Valley Startup is the full inside story of the breathtaking rise and shocking collapse of the multibillion-dollar biotech startup by the prize-winning journalist, John Carreyrou, who first broke the story and pursued it to the end, despite pressure from its charismatic CEO and threats by her lawyers.

-See also The Inventor Out For Blood In Silicon Valley, a documentary on the rise and fall on Holmes and Theranos; and The Dropout for a fictional depiction.
+See also The Inventor: Out for Blood in Silicon Valley, a documentary on the rise and fall of Holmes and Theranos; and The Dropout for a fictional depiction.
 The Law & Order episode "Imposible Dream" was a No Celebrities Were Harmed depiction.

-- Amoral Attorney: Don't be fooled by David Boies's past court battles in support of LGBT rights are quickly contrasted with how he'll use all manner of underhanded manoeuvres and strong-arm tactics to help his clients win so long as he keeps getting paid.
+- Amoral Attorney: Don't be fooled by David Boies's past court battles in support of LGBT rights; he's all too willing to use underhanded maneuvers and strong-arm tactics to help his clients win.
 His fellow lawyers who work for Theranos, such as Heather King, are about as vicious with little concern as to whether or not the company's products work as intended.

-- And Now for Someone Completely Different: Each chapter of the book up until The Tip focuses on a different character (with some recurring) dealing with Theranos in their own way with varying levels of disaster.
+- And Now for Someone Completely Different: Each chapter of the book up until The Tip focuses on a different person dealing with Theranos in their own way with varying levels of disaster.

-- Based on a Great Big Lie: Not the book (obviously), but Theranos early success were the reason why so many people invested money in it.
-Most infamously, Walgreens decided to not only invest in it, but also make a deal with them in order to open Theranos wellness centers in their stores which would feature their machines.
-Except their machines never worked and couldn't do even half of what was promised, forcing Theranos to use regular blood testing machines and rigging them (poorly) to take the diminutive "one drop" samples they were taking... before giving up on the whole thing and going with venipuncture blood draws for their testing.
+- Based on a Great Big Lie: Theranos in a nutshell.
+Its promises were the reason why so many people invested money in it.
+Most infamously, Walgreens decided to not only invest in it, but also make a deal to open Theranos wellness centers in their stores which would feature their machines.
+Except their machines never worked, forcing Theranos to use regular blood testing machines and (poorly) rigging them to take the diminutive "one drop" samples they were taking... before giving up on the whole thing and going with venipuncture blood draws for their testing.
 Which they still couldn't do properly.

-- In some interviews, Theranos staff and Elizabeth Holmes touted the machine was being used by the military in combat.
-It wasn't.
+- Blatant Lies: To give one example: in some interviews, Elizabeth Holmes touted that the machine was being used by the military.

-- Broken Pedestal: Many of the doomed protagonists initially joined Theranos because they genuinely believed in Elizabeth's vision of more efficient blood tests, saving countless lives... only to quickly grow disillusioned by the infeasibility of Elizabeth's goals, her nonchalant attitude towards the company's problems, and how the danger she put the lives of countless patients in thanks to the flaws in the testing technology.
+- Broken Pedestal: Many of the people described in the book initially joined Theranos because they genuinely believed in Elizabeth's vision of more efficient blood tests.
+They quickly grew disillusioned by the unfeasibility of Elizabeth's goals, her nonchalant attitude towards the company's problems, and the fact that this flawed technology put lives in danger.

-- Can't Take Criticism: Holmes, to the point where she would fire employees on the spot if they dared question her.
+- Can't Take Criticism: Holmes made a habit of firing employees on the spot if they dared question her.

-- Charm Person: Elizabeth managed to trick a veritable cavalcade of powerful political and societal figures such as Henry Kissinger, Jim Mattis, George P. Shultz, Rupert Murdoch, the Obamas, and the Clintons into believing in her and Theranos through sheer charisma and a little slight of hand.
+- Charm Person: Elizabeth tricked a veritable cavalcade of powerful political figures such as Henry Kissinger, Jim Mattis, George P. Shultz, Rupert Murdoch, the Obamas, and the Clintons into believing in Theranos through sheer charisma and a little sleight of hand.

 - The Conspiracy: Sunny accused Labcorp, Quest Medical, and at one point John Carreyrou of this. note

-- The Dog Bites Back: The last quarter of the book consists of several ex-Theranos employees and other persons the company had wronged helping Carreyrou assemble enough evidence to foil Elizabeth and Sunny's schemes.
+- The Dog Bites Back: The last quarter of the book consists of several ex-Theranos employees and other persons the company had wronged helping Carreyrou assemble enough evidence to bring the company down.

-- The Dreaded: David Boies had this reputation with every other attorney mentioned.
-This was, after all, a man who had taken on Microsoft and the State of California and won.
+- The Dreaded: David Boies has this reputation with every other attorney mentioned in the book.
+He did win cases against Microsoft and the State of California.

-- Fluffy the Terrible: Ramesh "Sunny" Balwani is a deeply unpleasant (and seemingly racist) businessman.
+- Fluffy the Terrible: Ramesh "Sunny" Balwani is a deeply unpleasant (and probably racist) businessman.

-- Honest Corporate Executive: Media mogul Rupert Murdoch (yes, really) purchased a large amount of Theranos shares during the company's prime, but when Elizabeth (who had been trying to cozy up to the chairman for quite some time by that point) tried to manipulate him into killing Carreyrou's story before it was published, Rupert refused, citing his faith in The Wall Street Journal's staff for quality content.
+- Honest Corporate Executive: Media mogul Rupert Murdoch (yes, really) purchased a large amount of Theranos shares during the company's prime, but when Elizabeth (who had been trying to cozy up to the chairman for quite some time by that point) tried to manipulate him into killing Carreyrou's story before it was published, Rupert refused and cited his faith in The Wall Street Journal's staff for quality content.

-- Insistent Terminology: Elizabeth's status as a college dropout is frequently mentioned every other time she personally appears in the narrative.
-Finally brought to a head in the final chapters, where it is explained that, contrary to other fields in Silicon Valley where you can "Fake it till you make it" a big reason Holmes failed was that you really CAN'T fake knowing about medical practices and topics when you dropped out of college in your first year.
-Had Holmes gotten her degree and then started Theranos she would have been in a FAR better position to have a realistic assessment of her goals and dreams for Theranos.
+- Elizabeth's status as a college dropout is frequently mentioned every other time she personally appears in the narrative.
+Finally brought to a head in the final chapters, where it is explained that, contrary to other fields in Silicon Valley where you can "Fake it till you make it", a big reason Holmes failed was that you really CAN'T pretend to know about the medical industry when you dropped out of college in your first year.
+A college education may have helped give Holmes a realistic assessment of her goals and dreams for Theranos.

 - Finishing college would have at least given her more terminology to throw around.
 A big point is that she wasn't even good at making up plausible lies - all of her claims sounded ridiculous, or used comically vague descriptions and talking points.
 She got away with so much just based on her charisma and ability to confidently present brazen lies.
 The professors she actually did take classes with during that brief time period all considered her an idiot.